theolivenbaum/resin/README.md

 ####DocumentWriter

-Documents are persisted on disk as protobuf messages:
+Documents (and field structures) are persisted on disk as [protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers) messages:

 	using (var fs = File.Create(fileName))
 	{